 "What’s your gut (no pun intended) reaction when you hear the word "gluten"?
 Mine is mildly negative, which I find funny since I actually eat a lot of gluten with no ill effects.
 For very different reasons (mine being mostly ethical, his being health-related) my dog and I are both vegetarians.
 Therefore, we get our protein from plant-based rather than animal-based sources.
 Gluten is simply the word that describes the protein portion of a carbohydrate.
 It is found in grains like wheat, rye and barley, but not in rice, oats, potatoes, and some other carbohydrate sources.

-Apollo’s food, on the other hand, is gluten-free.
+Ace’s food, on the other hand, is gluten-free.
 He is a food allergy/sensitivity nightmare.
 I can’t say with certainty that he’s gluten intolerant, but the one food I’ve found that allows his digestive system to function normally uses rice as its carbohydrate source, and rice is gluten free.
 I suppose I could perform a dietary trial and add a little of my pasta to his food and see what happens, but since I’m happy with what he currently eats, I don’t see the point (and don’t want to deal with the potential mess).
-For the sake of argument here, let’s just say that Apollo is gluten-intolerant.
+For the sake of argument here, let’s just say that Ace is gluten-intolerant.

 I bring this up because I think the dietary idiosyncrasies of my household perfectly illustrate what’s wrong with the debate that surrounds gluten in pet foods.
 Like almost all ingredients, gluten is neither inherently good nor bad.
 Gluten is an excellent source of protein, unless an individual (human or canine) is allergic or has some other type of adverse food reaction to it.
 I have not found gluten sensitivity to be all that common, despite what many pet food manufacturers would have you believe, and research backs me up on that.